-Spareribs come from the belly of the hog and are known for their delicious, meaty pork flavor.
-These ribs are the least meaty variety of ribs, but full of flavor.
+Spareribs come from the belly of the hog and are known for their delicious, full flavor.
+These ribs are a bit less meaty than back ribs or country-style ribs.
 Spareribs are typically larger and heavier than back ribs.

 St. Louis style ribs are spareribs with the sternum bone, cartilage and rib tips removed to create a rectangular-shaped rack.
 These often are the best type of ribs for recipes that require browning in a frying pan because the ribs are straight and flat.

 Country-style ribs are cut from the sirloin or rib end of the pork loin.
 The meatiest variety of ribs, country-style ribs are sold either as “slabs” or in individual servings.
 These pork ribs are perfect for those who want to use a knife and fork.

 Popular cooking methods for country-style ribs include grilling and roasting.
 These ribs are great for marinades and sauces.

 Ribs are commonly prepared either “wet” or “dry.”
 Ribs rubbed with a mixture of herbs and spices are called dry ribs.
 Such rubs can be applied just before cooking.
 Ribs basted with sauces during the cooking process are called wet ribs.
 For best results, brush ribs generously during the last 30 minutes of cooking.

 If you’re barbecuing your ribs, try using aromatic woods such as hickory, mesquite, apple, or cherry and add to the preheated coals to give the meat a distinctive flavor.